Musicoin/mobileapi/README.md

 To get setup, run `npm install`

-Currently, this package assumes IPFS and Geth/Parity are already running.
+Currently, this package assumes IPFS, Geth/Parity, and MongoDB are already running.

 You can start it like this:

-`node mc-core.js --ipfs http://localhost:8080 --web3 http://localhost:8545`
+`node mc-core.js --ipfsHost http://localhost:8080 --web3Host http://localhost:8545`

 You can get license details like this: